-30.1 The parties agree that they will use their best efforts to encourage informal, amicable and prompt settlement of complaints and grievances arising from the interpretation, application, administration or alleged violation(s) of this Agreement.
-However, the parties recognize that one of the corner-stones of collective bargaining is a viable grievance procedure allowing for a prompt and fair hearing of matters arising from the interpretation, application, administration or alleged violation(s) of The Agreement.
-Except as otherwise provided in this Agreement, the procedures outlined below shall be the sole method for the resolution of complaints or grievances arising from the interpretation, application(s) of this Agreement.
-There shall be no discrimination, harassment or coercion of any kind by either party or their agents against any person who elects to avail or not to avail him/herself of these procedures.

-30.2 (a) The Association and the employer shall have the right to be present at all steps of the complaint and grievance procedure.
+- 30.1 The parties agree that they will use their best efforts to encourage informal, amicable and prompt settlement of complaints and grievances arising from the interpretation, application, administration or alleged violation(s) of this Agreement.
+However, the parties recognize that one of the corner-stones of collective bargaining is a viable grievance procedure allowing for a prompt and fair hearing of matters arising from the interpretation, application, administration or alleged violation(s) of the Agreement.
+Except as otherwise provided in this Agreement, the procedures outlined below shall be the sole method for the resolution of complaints or grievances arising from the interpretation, application, administration or alleged violation(s) of this Agreement.
+There shall be no discrimination, harassment or coercion of any kind by either party or their agents against any person who elects to avail or not to avail him/herself of these procedures. - 30.2 (a) The Association and the employer shall have the right to be present at all steps of the complaint and grievance procedure.
 If so requested by the grievor, the Association shall have the right to represent the grievor at all steps.
 Notwithstanding the preceding, however, only the Association and the employer shall have the right to proceed with grievances beyond Stage 2.

-(b) The parties shall be bound by and shall promptly implement all decisions arrived at under the procedures described in this Article.
+The Association shall have carriage of all grievances. - (b) The parties shall be bound by and shall promptly implement all decisions arrived at under the procedures described in this Article.